Richmond Amateur

 W4RAT UHF Repeater

 The W4RAT 442.55 MHz repeater first signed on in 1996.
-With antenna positioned 680 feet above Chesterfield Town Center, this Yaesu DR-2X repeater operates in conventional analog FM as well as digital C4FM modes in and out.
-A 74.4 Hz PL tone is required for FM access.
-The repeater typically operates at 20 watts output power.
-This may be occasionally increased to 50 watts for special events.
+With antenna positioned 680 feet above Chesterfield Town Center, this Yaesu DR-2X repeater operates in digital C4FM modes in and out.
+When not carrying digital traffic, it also supports legacy analog FM for local communications only.
+74.4 Hz PL tone is required for FM access.
+The repeater operates with 50 watts of output power.

 Because this repeater may transmit in either analog or digital mode - as determined by the incoming signal - users of analog-only radios should ensure their radio is set to utilize a 74.4 Hz receive PL tone.
 This will prevent the squelch from opening for the "noise" of digital signals.
 However, it will be necessary to look at the signal meter or receive activity light on your radio before transmitting in analog mode to ensure you are not colliding with existing digital traffic.
 Only one mode may be active at a time.